%20(3)_edited.png)

 Children’s Hospital, providing assessment and treatment plans for individuals of all ages, backgrounds, and abilities.
 In her free time, Sarah cherishes moments with her family and friends and enjoys singing with the St. Louis Women’s Chorale.
 She is married, adores her dogs, and has a strong affection for sushi.
 Sarah and her husband welcomed a baby boy into the world in December 2024 and have been loving getting to know their new family member!
 Sarah is excited to be part of the Music Therapy St. Louis team!

-KAELA STAHLHUT, MT-BC
+KAELA F. STAHLHUT, MT-BC

-Board-Certified Music Therapist, Creative Director
+Creative Director

 SPECIALIZATION: